zmon1010/kendo-ui-core/docs/knowledge-base/change_header_color_child_grids.md

 ## Description

-How to set different header colors to the child grids.
+To easily distinguish between the child grids within a master Kendo UI Grid, you can set different colors to the headers of each child grid.

 ## Possible Solution